How States Can Open up Access to Teletherapy

 Prior to the pandemic, practitioner and clinician shortages—especially in rural and heavily populated school districts—left students without access to effective speech-language pathology, behavioral and mental health counseling, and occupational therapy.
 As of 2019, nearly 1 in 5 students—about 8 million children—did not have access to a counselor in their school.
 In recent years, more than half (54%) of school-based speech-language pathologists (SLP) reported that job openings for clinicians exceeded job seekers in their type of school and geographic area.
 School closures in response to the pandemic have exacerbated issues of access for students, leaving districts at a loss for how to provide the appropriate duration and frequency of services to students with the highest needs.

-Read on as Kelly Wolfe sheds light on what this bill means and why it is crucial to a future where all students have access—equal access—to special education and related services in America.
+Read on as author and advocate Kelly Wolfe sheds light on what this bill means and why it is crucial to a future where all students have access—equal access—to special education and related services in America.

 Since the start of the COVID-19 pandemic, the education system that many of us knew was flipped upside down.
 A system that traditionally provided services in-person and that relied upon physical and peer interactions was, without warning, forced to shift to remote learning.
 Computers replaced books, virtual libraries replaced placed-based ones, and kids became just as accustomed as adults to saying, “You’re on mute!”